Mandatory Parenting Classes for Florida Divorces

-Why Require a Class?
+Why Does Florida Require a Parenting Class?

 According to Florida law, children often suffer from painful negative impacts of divorce, including unintended financial, educational, and emotional outcomes.
 The law was written to assist parents in making better parenting choices in the context of divorce.
 The program is designed to provide support and guidance on key issues thought to be most likely to lead to problems for children.

 The Florida Department of Children and Families (DCF) oversees the program, and each course is referred to as a “Parent Education and Family Stabilization Course.”
 DCF maintains a list of eligible and approved providers who are allowed to certify the attendance of individuals who are required to complete the course.

 Providers are limited in what they can discuss in training.
 Program providers are strictly prohibited from soliciting divorcing parents to become their private clients.
 Courses can be as affordable as just $25.
 Providers cannot give medical, psychological, or legal advice.